 Quantitative interviews refer to a research method that utilizes structured questioning techniques to collect numerical data from participants.
-In quantitative interviews, researchers ask standardized questions with predetermined response options, aiming to measure specific variables, attitudes, opinions, or behaviors within a given population.
+In quantitative interviews, researchers ask standardized questions with predetermined response options, aiming to measure specific variables, attitudes, opinions, or behaviours within a given population.
 The data collected from quantitative interviews is typically analyzed using statistical techniques to identify patterns, relationships, and trends.
-Unlike qualitative interviews that emphasize subjective understanding and in-depth exploration, quantitative interviews focus on gathering data that can be quantified and analyzed statistically.
+Unlike qualitative interviews which emphasize subjective understanding and in-depth exploration, quantitative interviews focus on gathering data that can be quantified and analyzed statistically.

 Quantitative Interviews Types

 Quantitative interviews encompass various types that researchers can utilize depending on their research objectives and the nature of the data they seek to collect.
 Some common types of quantitative interviews include:

 Structured interviews involve pre-determined questions with fixed response options.
 Researchers follow a standardized protocol, asking the same set of questions to all participants.
 This method ensures consistency and comparability of data across respondents.